 Our Commitment to the Native American Community

-Minnetonka has been a family-run company since its founding 77 years ago.
+Minnetonka has been a family-run company since its founding in 1946.
 Four generations in, we are proud of the business we have built and humbled by the decades-long loyalty of so many of our customers.
 However, we would like to directly address two questions that have often been asked of us (rightfully so): Is Minnetonka Native-owned?
 Does Minnetonka support Native American people or causes?

 Minnetonka is not a Native-owned business.
 When we started in 1946, Minnetonka was one of many companies who sold handcrafted moccasins and Native-inspired accessories to roadside gift shops.